 - Requires frequent sitting, standing, and walking; and lifting, carrying, pushing, and/or pulling objects weighing up to 50 pounds.

 - The population we serve is typically in crisis.
 This can cause emotional stress and compassion fatigue.
 GRM highly promotes employee self-care.

-Full-time non-exempt 40 hours per week; eligible for paid time off; eligible for benefits
+- Full-time 40 hours per week nonexempt’ eligible for paid time off; eligible for benefits

 Responsibilities & Duties